Bristol Women’s Voice is a powerful voice for women making women’s equality in Bristol a reality.

 What we do

 BWV works to empower women in local communities.
-We work to ensure the voices of women and girls in Bristol are heard by decision makers so that actions are taken which make a real difference to women’s lives.
-We work closely with the independent women’s groups and organisations in Bristol to support partnership working.
+We strive to ensure the voices of women and girls in Bristol are heard by decision-makers so that actions are taken which make a real difference to women’s lives.
+We work closely with independent women’s groups and organisations in Bristol to support partnership working.
 Our organisation informs women about services that provide the support and advice they tell us they need.
 We help women set up their own support networks and we celebrate women’s success.